New York State Route 22: The Bronx to Kensico Dam

-NY 22 starts as Provost Avenue at an intersection with U.S. Route 1 (US 1) in the Eastchester section of the Bronx, intersecting with East 233rd Street about 0.2 mi to the north.
+NY 22 starts as Provost Avenue at U.S. Route 1 (US 1) in the Eastchester section of the Bronx, intersecting with East 233rd Street about 0.2 mi to the north.
 It soon crosses the Westchester county line into Mount Vernon and becomes South Third Avenue, beginning a 30 mi section in that county.
 Shortly after the county line, NY 22 makes a sharp turn to the east at the South Columbus Avenue intersection, soon passing St. Paul's Church National Historic Site on its north, then curving back to that direction.
 It parallels the nearby Hutchinson River Parkway as it passes through the suburbs of Bronxville and Tuckahoe.
-At Wilson Woods Lake, it crosses under a railroad bridge on the Metro-North New Haven Line and becomes North Columbus Avenue, then has its first interchange with a limited-access road at the Cross County Parkway.
+At Wilson Woods Lake, it crosses under a railroad bridge on the Metro-North New Haven Line and becomes North Columbus Avenue, then has its first interchange with a freeway at the Cross County Parkway.

 Country clubs on either side bracket NY 22's entry into Eastchester.
 It makes a turn to the northeast, passing the Vernon Hills Shopping Center to the right.
 After leaving Eastchester, NY 22 continues north into the village of Scarsdale.
-Paralleling the Bronx River Parkway (BRP), enters Westchester's county seat, White Plains.
-NY 22 also intersects NY 125 and NY 119 in downtown White Plains, then bends to the northwest along North Broadway, eventually intersecting the Cross-Westchester Expressway (Interstate 287 or I-287).
+Paralleling the Bronx River Parkway (BRP), it enters Westchester's county seat, White Plains.
+NY 22 also intersects NY 125 and NY 119 in downtown White Plains, then bends to the northwest along North Broadway, eventually intersecting the Cross Westchester Expressway (Interstate 287 or I-287).
 The White Plains Rural Cemetery is visible to the west as NY 22 continues northward out of the city.
-In North White Plains, the surrounding area becomes less developed as it goes over a gentle rise from which a short connector runs downhill to the traffic circle where the BRP ends and the Taconic State Parkway begins, just south of Kensico Dam.
+In North White Plains, the surrounding area becomes less developed as NY 22 becomes a four-lane undivided expressway, and goes over a gentle rise from which a short connector runs downhill to the traffic circle where the BRP ends and the Taconic State Parkway begins, just south of Kensico Dam.